Efficiently Vectorized MCMC on Modern Accelerators: Related work

 \textbf{Efficient MCMC on Modern Hardware.} Given the recursive nature of HMC-NUTS, previous work has reformulated the algorithm for compatibility with machine learning frameworks that cannot naively support recursion \citep{abadi2016tensorflow, phan2019composable, lao2020tfp}.
 However, these implementations do not address synchronization inefficiencies caused by automatic vectorization tools.
 Our work bears some similarities with a general-purpose algorithm proposed in the High-Performance-Computing literature for executing batched recursive programs \citep{radul2020automatically}.
-However whilst both their method and ours breaks programs down into smaller blocks for efficient vectorization, there are several major differences.
-Our approach provides a recipe for implementing a range of single-chain iterative MCMC algorithms and is fully compatible with automatic vectorization tools like \verb|vmap|.
-In contrast, their algorithm is designed to work with recursive programs and requires code which is already batched.
-Crucially, in order to avoid synchronization barriers due to while loops, this code cannot have been batched with a \verb|vmap|-equivalent vectorization tool, because \verb|vmap| converts while loops into a single batched primitive which cannot be broken down by their algorithm.
-Additionally, our method breaks programs down into the coarsest (while-loop-free) blocks possible and allows for control flow within each block, which we showed is crucial for optimal performance in frameworks which run and mask branches.
-Their algorithm does not allow blocks to contain any control-flow, yielding very small blocks.
-This can be detrimental to performance under the default ``run and mask'' assumption made in their work.
-By focusing on MCMC, we also obtain provable speed-ups under appropriate statistical settings and FSM design.
+Both their method and ours breaks programs down into smaller blocks for efficient vectorization, but there are several major differences.
+Our approach provides a recipe for implementing single-chain iterative MCMC algorithms and is fully compatible with automatic vectorization tools like \verb|vmap|.
+In contrast, their algorithm is designed for recursive programs and requires code which is already batched.
+Crucially, to avoid synchronization barriers due to while loops, this code cannot have been batched with a \verb|vmap|-equivalent vectorization tool, since \verb|vmap| converts while loops into a single batched primitive that cannot be broken down by their algorithm.
+Additionally, our method uses the fewest (while-loop-free) blocks possible and allows for control flow within blocks (which we showed is crucial for optimal performance under the ``run and mask'' paradigm).
+By contrast, their algorithm does not allow blocks to contain any control-flow, yielding many small blocks.
+We also obtain provable speed-ups for MCMC via theoretical analysis.